Call:(08) 9250 4575

 Straw is mostly light in colour too, which helps to reflect the heat rather than absorbing it into the soil.
 The structure of straw means it doesn’t tend to clump, allowing water to easily flow between the particles to reach the soil below.

 There are several types of straw mulches available.
-Of these, we sell wheaten straw and pea straw, lucerne (sometimes), and bagged lupin mulch and bagged pea straw.
+Of these, we sell wheaten straw and pea straw, and bagged lupin mulch, sugar cane and bagged pea straw (when available).

-Lupin mulch (made from shredded lupin straw – this is bagged, and partially composted; largely due to the plastic packaging making the product ‘sweat’.)
+Lupin mulch (made from shredded lupins, with a small amount of added chicken manure – this is bagged, and partially composted; largely due to the plastic packaging making the product ‘sweat’.)
+It's a rich mulch so will add nutrients as it decomposes.

 Lucerne straw is commonly used for animal feed due to its high protein content.
 GLSC does stock Lucerne at certain times of the year; but availability fluctuates.
-It is the most expensive straw mulch we carry.
+It is the most expensive straw mulch we carry - when we can get it.

 Our straw and pea straw is grown locally from an area around York.
 It is commercially grown, and thus is not Certified Organic.
 It is sprayed for weeds at a pre-emergent and early stage, to help prevent weed contamination in the bales (which could otherwise be spread to your garden).